 - Community Council bills are intended for local community use—mainly by residents, Community Council Officers (CCOs), and Resident Assistants (RAs).
 If an event, initiative, or resolution is for or applies to just one COmmunity Council, the bill should be passed through Community Council.

 Fill out the below form to get started.
 Help text is provided on the form for your reference, and additional support is provided below.

 Important Policies Surrounding Bills

-Before you submit a bill, it’s imperative that you review your Area Council’s Governing Documents which should spell out all policies and procedures related to bills.
+Before you submit a bill, it’s imperative that you review your Community Council’s Governing Documents which should spell out all policies and procedures related to bills.

 It’s important to note that RHA works on a reimbursement system—when a bill is passed, the Bill Author effectively has spending credit, per the specifications and limitations of the bill.
 If a bill is passed for $100 for pizza, for example, the Bill Author—or a designee acting on their behalf, with the Bill Author’s permission—can spend up to $100 on pizza.
 After making a purchase, the Bill Author submits a copy of the receipt from their purchase, and they’re then issued a reimbursement for the amount they spent via the Bursar’s Office.
 You should review our reimbursement page in its entirety before submitting a bill.

 ❗ RHA Does Not Pay for Bills or Directly Give Bill Authors Money